Marianna3011/ChoirKids_SWSN/Final_report_simplified.md

 ### Why Does the Cold-Start Gap Exist?

 The 14% performance gap for cold-start nodes stems from fundamental information scarcity.
-Graph Neural Networks learn representations by aggregating features from neighborhoods—when neighborhoods are minimal (0-2 neighbors), aggregation becomes ineffective.
+Graph Neural Networks learn representations by aggregating features from neighborhoods - when neighborhoods are minimal (0-2 neighbors), aggregation becomes ineffective.

 Consider the information flow: well-connected nodes sample 10 first-hop neighbors and 50 second-hop neighbors (10×5), accessing rich information about co-purchase patterns.
-Cold-start nodes with degree 1 sample that single neighbor plus 5 of its neighbors—far less diverse information.
+Cold-start nodes with degree 1 sample that single neighbor plus 5 of its neighbors - far less diverse information.
 Nodes with degree 0 have no graph structure to leverage at all, relying entirely on their 100-dimensional features, essentially reducing to the MLP baseline.

 Furthermore, sampling becomes less representative when few neighbors exist.
 GraphSAGE's uniform random sampling assumes sufficiently large neighborhoods where sampling approximates the full neighborhood distribution.
-With only 1-2 neighbors, we're not sampling—we're using all available connections, which may not be informative.
+With only 1-2 neighbors, we're not sampling - we're using all available connections, which may not be informative.
 If those connections happen to be to nodes in different categories or with weak signal, the cold-start node receives misleading information.

 ### Why Does Multi-Hop Sampling Help at All?